 Disclaimer: Talk to your tax professional when you withdraw or contribute a large amount to make sure you don’t run into any unexpected problems.

 Cons of 529

-Limited investments – Generally, there is only a few investment choices in the 529 plan.
-The Oregon plan has U.S. equity, International Equity, Social Choice (socially-conscious funds – seem very Portlandia from the name), inflation-linked Bond, Bond Index, and Money Market.
-We can also use the age-based portfolios and target allocation portfolios.
+Limited investments – Generally, there are not many investment choices in the 529 plan.
+The Oregon 529 plan has U.S. equity, International Equity, Social Choice, Fixed Income Index, and Money Market.
+We can also invest in the age-based portfolios and target allocation portfolios.

-Reallocate once a year – You can only reallocate once per year in the 529 plan.
+Reallocate twice per year – We can only reallocate twice per year in the Oregon 529 plan.

-529 college saving plans are a great way to save
+The 529 college savings plan is a great way to save

-Generally, I think everyone should max out their retirement contribution first and then contribute to the 529.
-Your 401(k) and Roth IRA provide great tax benefits and you may not have to pay the 10% early withdrawal penalty if you take money out to pay for college.
+Generally, I think everyone should max out their retirement contributions first and then save for college.
+Your 401(k) and Roth IRA provide great tax benefits and you may not have to pay the 10% early withdrawal penalty if you withdraw the money to pay for college.

-I also think it’s a good idea to front load the 529 to maximize the compound benefit.
+I also think it’s a good idea to front-load the 529 to maximize the benefit of compounding.
 If you put in $70,000 early on, it will earn much more than if you spread it out over 18 years.
-The earnings will be tax free so it’s best to get rolling ASAP.
+The earnings will be tax-free so it’s best to get rolling ASAP.
 The earlier you invest, the longer your fund has to compound.